Table of Contents

 For the harissa

-• In a small skillet, heat oil over medium heat.
+• In a small skillet, heat olive oil over medium heat.
 Add the chopped onion and chili peppers.
 Slowly sauté until the onions are softened, 5 minutes.
 Add the garlic and sauté for 1 minute.
 Stir in the coriander, cumin, paprika, and salt, and cook for 1 minute.
 Add the tomato paste.
 Stir into the mixture and cook for 2 minutes.
 Remove from heat and pour into blender.
 Add the prepared roasted peppers and lemon juice.
 Blend until a smooth paste.
 Set aside.

 For the aioli